 ADO is one of the largest intercity bus companies in Mexico.
 You’ll easily recognize an ADO bus due to its bright red color scheme and large ADO signage.
 ADO offers nonstop bus service between Tulum Airport and Downtown Tulum, which takes 45-50 minutes.
 As of January 2025, it costs 226 Mexican pesos, or around US$11.50 per person one-way.

-We took the ADO bus from Tulum Centro – Downtown Tulum in Spanish – to Tulum Airport.
+We took the ADO bus from Tulum Centro (Downtown Tulum) to Tulum Airport.
 It was an easy experience, and I will gladly do it again.
 However, Kevin didn’t quite see the value in it.
 Here’s why:

 Tren Maya

 On the way out of Tulum, we passed by the future train station, which was clearly under construction.
 However, the train station did not seem to be within walking distance of the terminal.
-I am unsure of the plan for transporting passengers between the station and the terminal once the train station opens.
-I imagine there will be some shuttle bus that loops between the train station and the terminal.
+I am unsure of the plan for passenger transport between the station and the terminal once the station opens.
+I imagine there will be a shuttle bus that loops between the train station and the terminal.
 We shall see.

 Ground Transportation to Playa del Carmen and Cancún

-The rule always has been you fly into Cancún and then take ground transportation to Playa del Carmen and Tulum.
+The rule has always been that you fly into Cancún and then take ground transportation to Playa del Carmen and Tulum.
 But does the reverse also work now?
 Yes!

 Otherwise, shuttles and ADO buses visit Playa del Carmen and Cancún.
-If you want to take a private shuttle, you’ll want to pre-book that ahead of time to confirm pricing and availability.
+If you want to take a private shuttle, you’ll want to pre-book it to confirm pricing and availability.
 If you are okay with taking the ADO bus, you’ll book two tickets: one from Tulum Airport to Tulum Centro and another from Tulum Centro to your final destination.
-ADO buses are cheap, plentiful, and easy to use, so don’t be afraid of using ADO.
+ADO buses are cheap, plentiful, and easy to use, so don’t be afraid to use them.

-Note that Cancún, Playa del Carmen – and by extension of Playa del Carmen, Cozumel – are all relatively close to each other.
-And ground transportation is already quite extensive between the cities because they already had to be linked up due to the main airport being in Cancún.
+Note that Cancún, Playa del Carmen, and, by extension, Cozumel are all relatively close to each other.
+Ground transportation is already quite extensive between the cities because they already had to be linked up due to the main airport being in Cancún.
 Therefore, if you find that flights to Tulum are either cheaper or just at a better time than flying into Cancún – and especially better than flying into Cozumel – then you’ll be fine flying into Tulum and doing the ground transportation dance in reverse.

 Destinations and Airlines

 Unlike Cancún, Tulum is still a regional airport, albeit an international one.
-Almost all flights into Tulum are from the U.S. and Canada, with a smattering of domestic flights from other Mexican cities.
-The only non-North American flight into Tulum is Avianca’s flight from Bogotá, which is the flight we took to Tulum.
-To be technical, however, Tulum also receives seasonal charter flights from Europe.
+All international flights into Tulum are from the U.S. and Canada, along with a smattering of domestic flights from other Mexican cities.

-If you are flying from the United States and Canada, you have several non-stop options into Tulum.
+Still, if you are flying from the United States or Canada, you have several nonstop options to Tulum.
 Here are some of the most common options:

-- American from Miami and Dallas (American already discontinued its Charlotte flight).
+- American from Miami and Dallas (American discontinued its Charlotte flight).

-- United from Houston, with seasonal service from Chicago and Newark.
+- United operates from Houston, with seasonal service from Newark (Chicago service has been discontinued).

-- Air Canada from Toronto and Montreal, with seasonal service from Ottawa and Quebec City.
+- Air Canada from Toronto and Montreal (Ottawa is discontinued, and Air Transat now serves Quebec City).

 The Best Airport to get to Tulum, Mexico